Al Mazrouah: Infrastructure

 Al Mazrouah Yard hosts a farmers' market where consumers can purchase fresh produce.
 Niche products such as hydroponically grown fruits and vegetables are sold here.
 It is one of the three farmers' markets in Qatar as of 2014.
 Next to Al Mazrouah Yard is the Umm Salal Ali Central Fish Market.

-The Ministry of Municipality and Environment announced that it would be constructing a massive 270,000 square meter agricultural research complex in the village.
+The Ministry of Municipality and Environment has announced construction of a massive 270,000 square meter agricultural research complex in the village.
 One of the focuses of the complex will be developing new methods for hydroponic crop production.
 Officials provided a completion date of 2021 for phase one of the project.

 The Scout and Guide Association of Qatar has a camp set up over a 400,000 square meter area in the district.
 Located just off Al Shamal Road, it was constructed at a cost of QR 86 million and is one of the largest facilities of its kind in the world.